How many courses should I take while abroad?

 What if I don't have time to get pre-approval for my courses?

 You need to make time to seek pre-approval for courses you wish to take while abroad.
-Follow the instructions at: http://www.wm.edu/offices/revescenter/studyabroad/onceaccepted/credit/preapproval/index.php
+Any course you take abroad is NOT guaranteed to transfer back unless it has been pre-approved.
+Follow the instructions on our pre-approval page.

 In rare circumstances where you cannot choose your classes until you are in country, then you may seek approval from each faculty member via e-mail or wait until you return to campus to seek post-approval.